Daniel J. Frey

 No.

-People do bad things when you take away their dreams.
+People do bad things when their dreams are taken away.

 When people can't dream, it means they are depressed.